 Not-for-profit accounting software keeps track of funds, expenses and transactions with accountability and stewardship as chief concerns.
 This attitude contrasts with the profit-maximizing motives of many commercial industries.
 A fund accounting system provides a self-contained, self-balancing ledger designated for a specific project, grant or donation.
 (For example, churches may use a church management suite with a fund accounting module to track member contributions.)
 The bottom line is transparency, accountability and responsible spending.
-The most desirable accounting software for nonprofits reflect this priority with rich reporting capabilities, such as customization and automatic transmission.
+The most desirable software for nonprofits reflect this priority with rich reporting capabilities, such as customization and automatic transmission.
 Other capabilities include donor management, grant management, multiple expense ledgers and Governmental Accounting Standards Board (GASB) compliance.

 Before you can evaluate software, you’ll need to assess what kind of buyer you are.
-We believe 90 percent of software buyers fall into one of the following categories:
+We believe 90 percent of buyers fall into one of the following categories: